 Applicant eligibility for purposes of applying for a Section 811 fund reservation under this NOFA has not changed; i.e., all Section 811 Sponsors and Co-Sponsors must be nonprofit organizations.
-However, the Owner corporation, when later formed by the Sponsor, may be (1) a single-purpose nonprofit organization that has taxexempt status under Section 501(c)(3) of the Internal Revenue Code of 1986, OR (2) for purposes of developing a mixedfinance project pursuant to the statutory provision under Title VIII of the American Homeownership and Economic Opportunity Act of 2000, a for-profit limited partnership with a nonprofit entity as the sole general
+However, the Owner corporation, when later formed by the Sponsor, may be (1) a single-purpose nonprofit organization that has taxexempt status under Section 501(c)(3) of the Internal Revenue Code (IRS) of 1986, OR (2) for purposes of developing a mixed-finance project pursuant to the statutory provision under Title VIII of the American Homeownership and Economic Opportunity Act of 2000, a for-profit limited partnership with a nonprofit organization that has tax exempt status under Section 501(c)(3) of the IRS code as the sole general partner.